 A cup of coffee brewed at its best

 “What is the best single cup coffee maker?” asked one of my friends a few days ago, instead of a greeting.
 I immediately realized that my friend, otherwise polite and well-mannered, was in an “impasse”.
-I instantly blurted all I knew about the best single cup coffee machines, and the best brands.
+I instantly blurted all I knew about the best single cup coffee machines and the best brands.
 At which point he snaps, and he replies back: “Don’t you think I knew all of that before asking you?”
-Oh, silly me, of course he knows already all of that, he is one of those analytical people who has to gather a lot of information before making a decision.
+Oh, silly me, of course, he knows already all of that, he is one of those analytical people who have to gather a lot of information before making a decision.
 I should have known.
-“Oh…” I replied a little embarrassed , “I see now.”
+“Oh…” I replied a little embarrassed, “I see now.”

 This page is the result of the discussion with my friend and a little bit more, for those who didn’t make the research yet.

 Why Do We Love the Single Serve Coffee Machine

 I don’t want to bore you with a lot of facts, but at the very least, you should know that the history of brewing in a single cup coffee maker started in 1990, Keurig being the initiator of the trend of brewing a single cup.
 The first single cup coffee makers were designed for office use and the sales were limited.
 The company took off only after Green Mountain Coffee Roasters has invested in the company in 1996.